 Algebraic loops often lead to slow simulation times.
 You should break the loop with a block that does not change the nonlinear characteristic.
 Here a first-order transfer function H(s) = 1/(1+Ts) is introduced into the system, using a fast time constant (T = 0.01 µs).

 Nonlinear models implemented as a current source cannot be connected in series with an inductor, another current source, or an open circuit.
 Such circuit topologies cause errors in SimPowerSystems.

 Similarly, if your nonlinear model uses a Controlled Voltage Source block, this model could not be short-circuited or connected across a capacitor.

-Suppose, for example, that you want to study the inrush current in a nonlinear inductance when it is energized on a voltage source:
+Suppose, for example, that you want to study the inrush current in the nonlinear resistance of the power_nonlinearresistor example model when it is energized on a voltage source:

 Circuit Topology Causing an Error